ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 No, choosing to failover to the relica site is a manual operation, so you'll have to reconcile your data after failing over the the replica share.
 To see how failover works for disaster recovery, see [Failover for disaster recovery](/docs/vpc?topic=vpc-file-storage-failover&interface=ui#fs-failover-dr).

-### Can I add user tags to my file shares?
+### Can I add tags to my file shares?
 {: faq}
 {: #faq-fs-mgt-13}

 Yes.
-You can specify user tags when creating a new file share or updating an existing file share.
+You can specify user aand access management tags when creating a new file share or updating an existing file share.
 Adding user tags to a file share or replica share can make organizing your resources easier.
 For details, see [Add user tags to a file share](/docs/vpc?topic=vpc-file-storage-managing&interface=api#fs-add-user-tags).
+File Storage for VPC also supports access management tags.
+For more information, see [Access management tags for file shares](/docs/vpc?topic=vpc-file-storage-vpc-about#fs-about-mgt-tags).

 ## Performance questions
 {: #file-storage-vpc-performance-questions}